jusanherndon/blog/tech/video management/video journey.md

 # Second Pass:

-ffmpeg -vaapi_device /dev/dri/renderD128 -i "{show_name_and_episode}" -map_metadata 0:g -x265-params "pass=2" -c:v hevc_amf -rc cqp -qp_p 20 -qp_i 20 -c:a aac "{transcoded_show_name}"
+`ffmpeg -vaapi_device /dev/dri/renderD128 -i "{show_name_and_episode}" -map_metadata 0:g -x265-params "pass=2" -c:v hevc_amf -rc cqp -qp_p 20 -qp_i 20 -c:a aac "{transcoded_show_name}"`

-Most of the arguements are the same as the first pass, so I am only going to cover the new parameters. -map_metadata is a subset of the -map parameter.
+Most of the arguements are the same as the first pass, so I am only going to cover the new parameters. `-map_metadata` is a subset of the `-map` parameter.
 Basically ffmpeg allows you to control where each bitstream is within a video container.
 The defaults are 0 for video, 1 for audio, and 2 for subtitle.
-The next two sections elaborate more on this parameter, so I am going to move on with the other parameters. -c:a refers to the audio codec.
+The next two sections elaborate more on this parameter, so I am going to move on with the other parameters. `-c:a` refers to the audio codec.
 You can just leave it out if you do not want to force re-encode audio codecs.
-Like I do for subtitles here -c:s copy.
+Like I do for subtitles here `-c:s copy`.
 And lastly it is just the output filename for the video container.
 Yaaay.
 Now you can at least reference this if you get confused on what parameters mean.

 # Example of remapping streams on twitch